Frequently Asked Questions

 Our disc brake hubs will fit a 12mm thru-axle for both the front and rear wheels.
 If you're running either a 15mm thru-axle or a standard 9mm quick-release then conversion kits are available.
 Please get in touch before placing an order.

 What is the rider weight limit on Parcours wheels?

 There isn't a hard and fast max weight that we'd rate the wheels at as it's largely dependent on the sort of riding you're doing.
 As you can imagine, a heavier rider on a smooth road isn't directly comparable to a heavier rider on rough "British-style" roads!

-Saying that, with a 20 spoke front / 24 spoke rear lacing pattern, if you're over 90-95kg then we'd suggest looking at increasing the spoke count to make the wheel a little more robust.
+Saying that, with an 18 spoke front / 24 spoke rear lacing pattern (24/24 for our disc brake wheelsets), if you're over 90-95kg then we'd suggest looking at increasing the spoke count to make the wheel a little more robust.
 Get in touch to discuss the custom build options available.

 Are Parcours wheels tubeless-compatible?

 All Parcours wheels are designed and optimised for clincher tyres.
 The rims are also tubeless-ready with the appropriate kit.
-You'll need to change the rim tape and use tubeless valves and tubeless tyres.
+You'll need to change the rim tape (we recommend a 21-23mm tape to cover the internal rim channel) and use tubeless valves and tubeless tyres.
 We'd also recommend using a sealant of some sort.

 Can I race Parcours wheels in a UCI sanctioned event?